 Like a lot of first-time homebuyers, Hispanics want to be able to provide a sizable down payment to keep their monthly mortgage payments manageable, but many have trouble saving.
-Research released in 2015 by TD Bank’s First-Time Home Buyer report revealed 66 percent of Hispanics who are planning to buy a home in the next five years want to provide a down payment of 20 percent or more, but the same percentage admit saving enough to achieve that is a challenge.
+Research released in 2015 by TD Bank’s First-Time Home Buyer report revealed 66 percent of Hispanics who were planning to buy a home in the next five years wanted to provide a down payment of 20 percent or more, but the same percentage admitted that saving enough to achieve that is a challenge.

 In fact, Hispanics are more likely than the general population (46 percent versus 38 percent) to consider affordability programs, often looking to real estate professionals to help guide them through that process.

 Hispanic families tend to be very close knit and it’s common for children to live with their parents until they’re older or married.
 It’s also common for grandparents or other family members to reside in the home as well, making utility especially important.
 “Hispanics generally look for homes with large kitchens, extra bedrooms and yards,” says Acosta.

 For these reasons, many Hispanic buyers prefer split plans.
 “They look for separate formal living and dining room areas where holidays and family celebrations can be savored amongst family and friends,” says Giubilei.